 "A Poet for the Party."
 Jeopardy 10 (spring 1974): 28-30.

 Associate and Full Professor

 Embry-Riddle Aeronautical University, 1986- present.

-Was program chair of Aerospace Studies (from 1992-1997 and 1999-2001), a degree program begun in 1992; editor of Studies in Humanities; secretary of Faculty Council; vice-president of Faculty Council; advisor of students in Aeronautical Science; member of Institutional Effectiveness Committee (involving much work on assessment strategies); coordinator of Creative Arts Night for five years; editor of Writing Across the Curriculum at ERAU (Prescott Campus) Newsletter (three years); member of Promotion Committee; participant in Young Authors' Celebration (a program to encourage writers on the secondary-level)
+Was director of and tutor in Writing Center; was course monitor of Composition and Literature and Business Communication; program chair of Aerospace Studies (from 1992-1997 and 1999-2001), a degree program begun in 1992; editor of Studies in Humanities; secretary of Faculty Council; vice-president of Faculty Council; advisor of students in Aeronautical Science; member of Institutional Effectiveness Committee (involving much work on assessment strategies); coordinator of Creative Arts Night for five years; editor of Writing Across the Curriculum at ERAU (Prescott Campus) Newsletter (three years); member and chair of Promotion Committee; participant in Young Authors' Celebration (a program to encourage writers on the secondary-level)